-There is a wide ranging debate in the literature on energy elasticities.
+There is a wide-ranging debate in the literature on energy elasticities.
 Energy price elasticities vary across countries due to cultural or climatic differences though there was some consensus in the 1970s and early 1980s that own-price elasticity of energy varied in the range of -0.03 to -0.5 (Kouris, 1983; Taylor, 1977).
 But since then price elasticities for energy have been gradually decreasing over time and there is also evidence that energy demand is more price responsive in poorer countries (Seale Jr and Solano, 2012).
-Price elasticities are fuel and sector specific (Smyth, 1996; Di Cosmo and Hyland, 2013) and differ in the short and long run (Blázquez et al., 2013; IMF Staff, 2011).
+Price elasticities are fuel- and sector-specific (Smyth, 1996; Di Cosmo and Hyland, 2013) and differ in the short and long run (Blázquez et al., 2013; IMF Staff, 2011).
 In addition estimated elasticity values can vary depending on estimation methods (Davis and Kilian, 2011; Menegaki, 2014).
-Therefore, to inform policy decisions there is an ongoing need to update estimates of energy elasticities by country, sector and fuel.
+Therefore, to inform policy decisions, there is an ongoing need to update estimates of energy elasticities by country, sector and fuel.
 This is particularly relevant in the residential sector given its high energy demand.
+Within residential energy demand analysis, households are often considered a homogenous group.
+This decision is often due to insufficient data to assume otherwise because the data are often sector-level time-series data, which is the case in the analysis undertaken here.
+However, the residential sector possibly merits further disaggregation.
+For instance, path dependence, where households are confined to use specific fuels based on their heating systems means that switching between fuels is impossible without further investment.

-The residential sector represents a large share of final energy consumption, in Ireland it is approximately 25% (Howley and Holland, 2013).
-Nearly 40% of European final energy consumption occurs in buildings, and specifically within residential buildings, two-thirds of energy use is for space heating (European Commission, 2011).
+The residential sector represents a large share of final energy consumption, in Ireland it is approximately 25 per cent (Howley and Holland, 2013).
+Nearly 40 per cent of European final energy consumption occurs in buildings, and twothirds of energy use in residential buildings is for space heating (European Commission, 2011).
 Against the backdrop of onerous climate and energy efficiency policy targets, and given the residential sector's substantial energy use it is important to gauge the sector's response to policy instruments to better inform policy decisions.
 This paper seeks to update and further disaggregate energy elasticity estimates for the Irish residential sector.
 It builds on an extensive literature estimating energy elasticities for the Irish residential sector (Leser, 1962, 1964; Pratschke, 1969; O'Riordan, 1975; Murphy, 1976; McCarthy, 1977; Reilly, 1986; Conniffe and Scott, 1990; Conniffe, 2000; Scott et al., 2008; Hennessy and FitzGerald, 2011; Di Cosmo and Hyland, 2013).
-This paper also complements an international literature that shows wide variability in elasticity estimates across countries (e.g. Asche et al. (2008); Alberini et al. (2011)).
+This paper also complements an international literature that shows wide variability in elasticity estimates across countries (Asche et al., 2008; Alberini et al., 2011).

-The current paper is the first in an Irish energy context to estimate a sector-specific multi-fuel demand system based on the almost ideal demand system (AIDS) of Deaton and Muellbauer (1980).
+The current paper is the first in an Irish energy context to estimate a sectorspecific multi-fuel demand system based on the almost ideal demand system (AIDS) of Deaton and Muellbauer (1980).
 The analysis focuses on the residential sector and estimates a series of AIDS models incorporating both quadratic expenditure and demographics terms.
-We also estimate error-correction models to recover short-run as well as long-run equilibrium elasticity estimates.
+We also estimate errorcorrection models to recover short-run as well as long-run equilibrium elasticity estimates.
 The estimated results complement and extend elasticity estimates for the residential sector, in particular for oil and solid fuels.

 The remainder of the paper is organised as follows.
-Section 2 reviews energy demand estimation literature.
-Section 3 describes the equilibrium and error corrected AIDS/QUAIDS models we estimate.
-Section 4 reports the empirical results, the policy implications of which are discussed in Section 5.
-Section 6 concludes.
+Section II reviews energy demand estimation literature.
+Section III describes the equilibrium and error corrected AIDS models we estimate, as well as quadratic almost ideal demand system (QUAIDS) variants.
+Section IV reports the empirical results, the policy implications of which are discussed in Section V. Section VI concludes.